OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDao.md

 ### Dao

-The class diagram below describe the methods available for any MongoDB based DAO
+The class diagram below describes the methods available for any MongoDB based DAO

 ![MongoReadWriteDao.png](uml/MongoReadWriteDao.png)